 And we produce stats on the impact of our work, in ways that are understandable and engaging.

-The Fixometer has been in use for the last 5 years and is now used by more than 300 repair groups.
+The Fixometer has been in use since 2015 and is now used by more than 600 repair groups.
 We’ve built up a helpful repository of data on fixes and repairability, and on the positive social and environmental impacts of our work.